Where to Stay in NYC: Best Hotels in New York From a Local

 Other NYC Places to Stay

-The above hotels and neighborhoods are (in my opinion) the best choices on where to stay in New York.
+The above hotels and neighborhoods are (in my opinion) the best choices for where to stay in New York.
 However, with a city so large, you may be wondering about other popular areas like the Financial District or Greenwich Village.

 While I think staying in the Finacial District (Wall Street area) is totally fine, I would suggest against it to stay more towards the middle of the city – especially if you have limited days.
 This will help reduce commute times since this area is located at the very bottom of Manhattan.
 I think a neighborhood like SoHo is an ideal option.

 Greenwich Village (West Village) is another nice neighborhood.
 Washington Square Park is one of my favorite places in Manhattan!
 However, I still would choose Soho or Chelsea over hotels in Greenwich Village.

 Best Budget Places to Stay in NYC